Geography (GEOG)

 GEOG 2271 (3) Introduction to the Arctic Environment

-Rising temperatures and shrinking sea ice are only the most visible indications of a rapidly changing Arctic.
+Rising temperatures, shrinking sea ice and melting glaciers are only the most visible indications of a rapidly changing Arctic.
 This course addresses the climate of the Arctic and the changes being observed at a non-mathematical level.
-It is intended to provide students with a basic understanding of the Arctic physical environment.
+It is intended to provide students with a basic understanding of the Arctic physical and biological environment as well as the impacts of Arctic change on human and environmental systems.

 Additional Information: Arts Sci Gen Ed: Distribution-Natural Sciences